 - In a bowl, mix the diced eggs, mayo, sour cream, Dijon mustard and spring onion - leave some spring onion for garnish.
 Season with salt and pepper to taste.

 - Scoop the middle of the avocado out leaving ½ - 1 inch of the avocado flesh.
 Cut the scooped avocado into small pieces.

 - Place the chopped avocado into the bowl with eggs and mix until well combined.

-- Fill each avocado halve with the egg & avocado mixture and top with more spring onion.
+- Fill each avocado half with the egg & avocado mixture and top with more spring onion.